The Office of International Relations & Global Engagement answers frequently asked questions by international students.

 Upon your arrival, we will set up a time for you to meet with a representative of the Office of International Relations & Global Engagement so we can help you get started here at BHSU!
 The Office of International Relations & Global Engagement and most other BHSU offices are open Monday through Friday with office hours from 8:00 a.m. to 5:00 p.m.
 Plan ahead, so that you know where to go if you arrive at night or on the weekend.

 These FAQ’s may not answer all the questions you might have, although it will give you some information to help you with your arrangements.
 If you have further questions, please contact the Office of International Studies directly:

 BHSU Office of International Relations & Global Engagement

 1200 University St. Unit 9519

 Spearfish, SD 57799-9519

-Dr. James Fleming is the Director of International Studies, and is also the Primary Designated School Official (PDSO) & Responsible Officer (RO).
+Dr. James Fleming is the Director of International Relations & Global Engagement, and is also the Primary Designated School Official (PDSO) & Responsible Officer (RO).
 If you have specific questions you would like to ask please email them to: James.Fleming@BHSU.edu or International@BHSU.edu